-She is a founder and trustee of the Centre for Action Research on Environment, Science and Society (CARESS), which tries to help stem the rapid loss of cultural and natural biodiversity and focuses on the revival of traditional values among island and mountain people.
-She coauthored The Children’s Perception of the Environment: a teachers toolkit for coastal and marine areas in Asia, published in 2009 by IUCN.
+She is a founder and trustee of the Centre for Action Research on Environment, Science and Society.
+CARESS tries to help stem the rapid loss of cultural and natural biodiversity and focuses on the revival of traditional values among island and mountain people.
+Vineeta coauthored The Children’s Perception of the Environment: a teachers toolkit for coastal and marine areas in Asia, published in 2009 by IUCN.
 Vineeta has been at the heart of coral reef affairs involving island communities in South Asia since 1997.
-She is the Regional Coordinator for the Global Socioeconomic Monitoring Initiative for Coastal Management (SocMon) South Asia and the lead author of the SocMon SA guidelines.
+She is the regional coordinator for the Global Socioeconomic Monitoring Initiative for Coastal Management (SocMon) South Asia and the lead author of the SocMon SA guidelines.

-Tuaine Tura is a conservation advocate from Mangaia.
-In 1999 she and her husband founded the Mangaia Tanga’eo Environmental Rangers, an award-winning NGO promoting environmental awareness and education among Cook Island children.
-Formerly trained as a nurse, Tuara manages her family’s bakery while continuing to work with local environmental groups as an advisor and mentor to support conservation issues.
+Tuaine is a conservation advocate from Mangaia Island.
+In 1999, she and her husband founded the Mangaia Tanga’eo Environmental Rangers, an award-winning NGO promoting environmental awareness and education among Cook Island children.
+Formerly trained as a nurse, Tuaine now manages her family’s bakery.
+She continues to work with local environmental groups as an adviser and mentor to support conservation issues.

-Pettine Simpson was born and raised on a copra plantation where she still lives, just outside the small township of Savusavu on Vanua Levu Island, bordering the ocean.
+Pettine was born and raised on a copra plantation in Fiji.
+After living abroad, she is happy to be back at her family home, just outside the small township of Savusavu on Vanua Levu Island, bordering the ocean.
 She has a passion for both the land and the sea and is an ardent protector of both.
 She is an entrepreneur and administrator with experience in both government and the private sector.
-She is the only woman ever elected to the Savusavu town council, where she led initiatives to improve land use and protect the environment.
+Pettine is the only woman ever elected to the Savusavu town council, where she led initiatives to improve land use and protect the environment.

 Papua New Guinea

-Sam Moko is from Kui Village in the Huon Gulf District, Morobe Province in Papua New Guinea (PNG) and is currently Greenpeace’s forest campaigner in PNG.
-He joined Greenpeace after working as a conservation and community development officer with the World Wide Fund for Nature (WWF) and as a community and health educator with the Foundation for People and Community Development Inc. (FPCD).
-Sam originally trained in Theatre Arts at the University of PNG.
-He started out working in community theatre projects for FPCD – using storytelling and theatre to educate people about health issues like HIV/AIDS, malaria, and TB.
-He has also worked as a logistician ensuring health supplies were delivered to remote communities in Bougainville for the Australian Foundation for Asia & Pacific People.
-As a community development worker with WWF, Sam ran workshops with landowners on sustainable management of their forest and alternatives to selling logging concessions such as butterfly and vanilla farming.
+Sam trained in theatre arts at the University of PNG.
+He started out working in community theatre projects for FPCD, using storytelling and theatre to educate people about health issues like HIV/AIDS, malaria, and TB.
+He also worked as a logistician ensuring health supplies were delivered to remote communities in Bougainville for the Australian Foundation for the Peoples of Asia & the Pacific.
+As a community development worker with WWF, Sam ran workshops with landowners on sustainable management of their forest and alternatives to selling logging concessions, such as butterfly and vanilla farming.
 Sam began helping out with Seacology’s Bosavi project in 2003 on a volunteer basis.
 In 2008, Sam was named as Seacology’s field representative in PNG.

-Since March 2007, Sione has been the Executive Director of the Tonga Community Development Trust, a nonprofit organization working with disadvantaged communities to foster self-reliance.
-Tonga Trust is implementing a number of community-based projects, ranging from health, water, and sanitation to disaster preparedness, environmental protection, climate change adaptation, good governance, democracy, and voter education.
-Before joining Tonga Trust, Sione was a National Project Coordinator in Tonga’s Department of Environment for two consecutive regional projects.
-First, the Ha’apai Conservation Area Project under the South Pacific Biodiversity Conservation Program (SPBCP) from 1995-2001.
-Second, the Nukuhetulu Waste Reduction Pilot Project under the Strategic Program for the International Waters of the South Pacific (IWP) from 2002 to 2007.
-Both programs (SPBCP and IWP) used a community-based participatory approach to conservation and were funded by GEF, implemented by UNDP and executed by SPREP.
-In 1994 Sione obtained a Master of Arts in sociology from the Australian National University, Canberra, Australia.
+Since March 2007, Sione has been the executive director of the Tonga Community Development Trust, a nonprofit that works with disadvantaged communities to foster self-reliance.
+Tonga Trust projects range from health, water, and sanitation to disaster preparedness, environmental protection, climate change adaptation, good governance, democracy, and voter education.
+Before joining Tonga Trust, Sione was a national project coordinator in Tonga’s Department of Environment for two consecutive regional projects.
+First, the Ha’apai Conservation Area Project under the South Pacific Biodiversity Conservation Program from 1995-2001.
+Second, the Nukuhetulu Waste Reduction Pilot Project under the Strategic Program for the International Waters of the South Pacific from 2002 to 2007.
+Both programs used a community-based participatory approach to conservation.
+In 1994 Sione obtained a Master of Arts in sociology from the Australian National University in Canberra.

-An environmental activist, journalist, and farmer, Irman lives in his home village of Mandalamekar where his conservation efforts earned him the 2011 Seacology Prize.
-He holds a Bachelor of Economics from Sam Ratulangi University, in North Sulawesi, and worked for Conservation International in the Raja Ampat Islands as a campaigner and educator.
+An environmental activist, journalist, and farmer, Irman lives in his home village of Mandalamekar, where his conservation efforts earned him the 2011 Seacology Prize.
+He holds a Bachelor of Economics from Sam Ratulangi University, in North Sulawesi.
+He worked for Conservation International in the Raja Ampat Islands as a campaigner and educator.
 Today he helps rural communities like Mandalamekar create resource management and cost-sharing plans to protect their natural resources.
 He also serves as Chairman of the Indonesian Community Radio Network.

 Chris grew up in a small coastal town in Australia and has loved the ocean all his life.
-He received a bachelor’s degree in Development Studies and Cultural Change from the University of Macquar in Sydney and worked in sustainability and community engagement around Australia.
-Later he began collaborating on research projects with local NGOs in Malaysia.
+He received a bachelor’s degree in development studies and cultural change from the University of Macquar in Sydney.
+He then worked in sustainability and community engagement around Australia.
+Later, he began collaborating on research projects with local NGOs in Malaysia.
 Since then, his passion for the region, its environment, and its cultural diversity has led him to a range of projects focusing on sustainability, renewable energy, and cultural development.
-He has also been passionately involved in climate change activism, and was named by the Guardian as “one of the top young campaigners to watch” before the 2016 Paris Climate Conference.
+He has also been passionately involved in climate change activism.
+The Guardian named him as “one of the top young campaigners to watch” before the 2016 Paris Climate Conference.